-Anne Buist is the Chair of Women’s Mental Health at the University of Melbourne, based at Austin Health, and has over 25 years clinical and research experience in perinatal psychiatry.
+Anne Buist is the Chair of Women’s Mental Health at the University of Melbourne, based at Austin Health, and has over 30 years clinical and research experience in perinatal psychiatry including being director of mother-baby units for much of this time.
 She continues to work with Protective Services and the legal system in cases of abuse, kidnapping, infanticide and murder.
-She also teaches, researches and directs a mother baby unit and provides one off second opinions for management of perinatal disorders and opinions for the court on these matters but no longer takes on new patients.
+She teaches, supervises a perinatal outreach service and provides one off second opinions for management of perinatal disorders and opinions for the court on these matters but no longer takes on new patients.

-Medea’s Curse is her first psychological thriller, optioned by Causeway films for a TV mini series, and published in UK in 2016.
-The second in the Natalie King series was released on April 2016 in Australia and March 2017 in UK.
+Medea’s Curse is her first psychological thriller, was optioned by Causeway films for a TV mini series, and published in UK in 2016.
+The second in the Natalie King series, Dangerous to Know was released on April 2016 in Australia and March 2017 in UK.
+Third in the series, This I Would Kill For was released in Australia February 1st 2018 and UK in July.
+The fourth in the series, working title Locked Ward in in progress, and a stand alone psychological thriller The Long Shadow is out in May 2020.

 Photo: Lachlan Woods.
 Makeup: Sylvia Ura